corvus-ch/rabbitmq-cli-consumer/README.md

    rabbitmq-cli-consumer --verbose --url amqp://guest:guest@localhost --queue myqueue --executable command.php --configuration example.conf

+### Graceful shutdown

+The consumer handles the signal SIGTERM.
+When SIGTERM is received, the AMQP channel will be closed, preventing any new messages from being consumed.
+This allows to stop the consumer but let a currently running executable to finishing and acknowledgement of the message.

 ## The executable

 Your executable receives the message as the last argument.
 So consider the following: